fkantelberg/mail-devel/README.md

 are stored in the IMAP inbox.
 This can be used to test outgoing and incoming mail configurations.
 Built on top of [aiosmtpd](https://github.com/aio-libs/aiosmtpd) and [pymap](https://github.com/icgood/pymap/).

-The frontend is minimally showing the content of the mailbox.
+The frontend is minimally handling the content of the mailbox.
 Please connect a proper mail client like Thunderbird for more advanced usage.

 DO NOT USE FOR PRODUCTION.